-Much of the talk among bettors, bookmakers, and the pay-per-head crowd was the showdown between the Chargers and Bengals in Cincinnati.
+Much of the talk among bettors, bookmakers, and the pay per head crowd was about the showdown between the Chargers and Bengals in Cincinnati.
 It was the number one overall pick in 2020, Joe Burrow, facing the sixth overall pick, Justin Herbert.

 Two quarterbacks that their draft class will forever link, and many hope for an AFC rivalry that will extend for the next 15 years.
 The AFC is stacked with great young quarterbacks, and these two are a pair of the best and brightest.

 We all expected to see both teams going toe-to-toe from the beginning.
 Instead, the Bengals played their worst first quarter of the season, while the Chargers played their best.

 Early in the game, it was big play after big play for Herbert, as he completed passes of 41 and 47 yards to Mike Williams and a 44-yard touchdown pass to Jalen Guyton.
 A pair of short touchdown passes were also to Keenan Allen to help the Chargers build a 24-point lead.